 5) Off registration of colors.

 A common problem in the printing of early 1900s color lithograph cards was registration.
 The printers had a tough time lining up the colors during the printing process.
 It is not uncommon for a T206 card to have the colors at the border or edge of the player’s body or head to overlap.
 Sometimes the overlapping is obvious in an online picture.

 If the overlapping ink is solid, that’s a strong sign that your card is genuine.
 In a cheap home computer reprint, where someone prints out a digital scan of card, it will have the tell-tale dot reproduction of the registration.
 From afar it may appear like genuine overlapping colors.
 However, upon close examination you will see the tell-tale multi-color dot pattern.

 6) Use common sense.
 This column isn’t a ‘Collecting 101’ article, but I will remind readers, in particular beginners, to buy expensive cards from reputable and experienced sellers who guarantee what they sell, ask for second opinions, use the services of the reputable graders and know that if a deal sounds too good to be true it probably is.
-If you’re buying or selling a T206 Honus Wagner or Plank it should be graded by PSA, SGC or Beckett.
-Even the major auction houses won’t auction these cards unless they’ve been authenticated by one of these companies.

 You can see which T206 cards are generating the most interest on eBay via this live most watched T206 list.